 - Is in Good Standing in their current academic program

-Please send a one-page statement of interest describing how you meet the above criteria along with your CV.
-Applications are due September 1st, 2021.
-They will be evaluated in September and the bursary will be announced in the fall of 2021.
-Applications can be sent to email@example.com.
+Please send a one-page statement of interest describing how you meet the above criteria along with a copy of your CV.
+An official letter confirming you are a current student in Good Standing is also required from your university program and can be sent to directly to MPS or be included in your application materials.
+Applications are due September 1st, 2023.
+They will be evaluated in September and the bursary will be announced in the fall of 2023.
+Applications can be sent to firstname.lastname@example.org.